vinnieashken/ashkenos/README.md

-# My Hobby Operating System Kernel
+# Ashken Operating System Kernel

 ## Introduction
 This is a hobbyist operating system kernel designed for the Intel/AMD x86-32 architecture.
 It is built from scratch to explore low-level system programming concepts, including bootstrapping, memory management, multitasking, and hardware interaction.
 The goal of this project is to learn and experiment with OS development while gradually adding new features.